Flic-en-Flac

-Flic-en-Flac (/mfe/) is a seaside village on the west coast of Mauritius in the district of Black River.
+Flic-en-Flac (Flikanflak; /fr/) is a seaside village on the west coast of Mauritius in the district of Black River.

 The name most likely comes from an Old Dutch phrase, "Fried Landt Flaak", meaning free, flat land.
 Its public white sandy beach is one of the longest on the island.
 This public beach attracts local families, tourists and visitors throughout the year.
 Its lagoon is protected by the surrounding coral reefs.
 The beach provides scenic views over the Indian Ocean horizon and of Le Morne Brabant Peninsula located in the southwest of Mauritius.
 Flic-en-Flac is a few kilometres from Tamarin beach.
 The Casela Bird Park near Flic-en-Flac features orchids, over 140 species of birds and the endemic and endangered rare pink pigeon.